Michigan Laws 125.2652 – Definitions

 (C) Site preparation that is not a response activity.

-(iii) For eligible properties that are owned by or under the control of a land bank fast track authority, or a qualified local unit of government or authority, eligible activities include:
+(iv) For eligible properties that are owned by or under the control of a land bank fast track authority, or a municipality or authority, eligible activities include all of the following:

-(A) The eligible activities described in subparagraphs (i) and (ii).
+(A) The eligible activities described in subparagraphs (i), (ii), and (iii).

 (B) Assistance to a land bank fast track authority in clearing or quieting title to, or selling or otherwise conveying, property owned by or under the control of a land bank fast track authority or the acquisition of property by the land bank fast track authority if the acquisition of the property is for economic development purposes.